Building your own DeepRacer

 Also this post will be updated over the next week or so to add in the rest of the images and also to add clarity around the printing – since I originally wrote this draft changes have been made to some of the print files (and I’ve changed job and lost a few of the original images)

-Today we’re going to walk through building our own DeepRacer vehicle to accelerate our machine learning journey thanks to the DeepRacer community.
-Pro racer Lars “Duckworth” Ludvigsen has created an open source build of the DeepRacer vehicle (GitHub), which makes it easy to get started using readily available parts and helping solve the problem of AWS DeepRacer vehicle availability in some locales.
+So we’re going to walk through building our own DeepRacer vehicle to accelerate our machine learning journey thanks to the DeepRacer community.
+Pro racer Lars “Duckworth” Ludvigsen has created an open source build of the DeepRacer vehicle, which is now hosted by the DeepRace community and makes it easy to get started using readily available parts and helping solve the problem of AWS DeepRacer vehicle availability in some locales.
+(Or is just a fun way for people who already have access to a DeepRacer donor car to update their car to a more recent build.

 Overview of solution